RickStrahl/LiveReloadServer/README.md

 ### Requirements
 * Dotnet Tool: Dotnet Core SDK 3.0+
-* Chocolatey: no dependencies
+* Chocolatey or
-* If hosting requires a Web Server that supports WebSockets
+* If optionally hosting requires a Web Server that supports WebSockets

 ## Installation
 You can install this server as a .NET Tool using Dotnet SDK Tool installation: